A city known for its epic modern architecture, Rotterdam is the place to go when you feel like you’ve seen enough of the classic Dutch canals.

 📏 Walk distance: A stroll along the canal with windmills is about 1.5 kilometres.

 🚌 How to get there: Take a bus from Kralingse Zoom, or come by car or bike.

 📍 Starting point: Start making your way around the area from the bus stop or the parking lot.

 🗺️ Route: Just follow the canal and enjoy the views of the picturesque windmills.

-12. Walk to the coast: Hoek van Holland
+12. Off to the coast: Hoek van Holland

 What’s better to lift your mood than some vitamin sea?
 The Hoek van Holland beach offers plentiful opportunities for walks with scenic views.

-🚇 How to get there: Take the metro from Rotterdam all the way to Hoek van Holland Haven.
-From 2022, you can also travel all the way to the Hoek van Holland beach.
+🚇 How to get there: Take the metro from Rotterdam all the way to the Hoek van Holland beach.

 📍 Starting point: Many of the walking routes start at the tourist information office on Prins Hendrikstraat.